ArturMinnullin/arturminnullin.github.io/_drafts/from-the-RoR-world-to-the-kingdom-of-node.js.markdown

 ## In-between conclusion

 It seems to take much more time to string everything together in `express.js`.
-I guess the main reason relates to the lack of opionated structure.
-In next part I'm going to build remained endpoints to obtain the full CRUD interface and also polish routes by introducing controllers.
+I guess the main reason is the lack of opionated structure.
+In next post I'm going to build remained endpoints to obtain the full CRUD interface and also polish routes by introducing controllers.